thomas-lahc/flask-cas-ng/README.md

 ## Instructions ##

+Before using Flask-CAS you will need to specify a `secret_key` for your app.
+This is used by the underlying Flask-Session dependency, so ensure it is secure (random and long).
+Output from /dev/urandom is a good source for this value, or you can hash a non-predictable string.

 After Flask-CAS is installed you will be able to import the `flask_cas` packages.
 There is only one thing you care about inside the package which is the `CAS` class.